 The Destination Brisbane Consortium commenced early construction works onsite in January 2017 in accordance with a development permit granted by Economic Development Queensland on 19 December 2016 (EDQ reference: DEV2016/816).

-The Integrated Resort Development is anticipated to open in late 2022 including hotels and all public realm areas.
+The Integrated Resort Development is anticipated to open in the first half of 2023 including hotels and all public realm areas.
 When it opens, Brisbane's existing Treasury Casino will be replaced with a new facility at the new Queen’s Wharf Brisbane development.

 All buildings within the precinct will comply with planning requirements and the Civil Aviation Safety Authority's height restrictions for the Brisbane CBD which is approximately 274 metres.